Bilambil Heights

 Bilambil Heights is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Bilambil Heights' dwellings were 90.3% houses and 9.7% other types at the latest Census, compared to Regional NSW's 82.6% houses and 17.4% others.
-Home ownership in Bilambil Heights was 38.1%, similar to Regional NSW, with mortgaged dwellings at 46.1% and rented ones at 15.8%.
-The median monthly mortgage repayment was $1,901, higher than Regional NSW's average of $1,733.
-Median weekly rent in Bilambil Heights was $470, compared to Regional NSW's $330.
-Nationally, Bilambil Heights' mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+Bilambil Heights' dwellings, as per the latest Census, were 90.3% houses and 9.7% other dwellings (semi-detached, apartments, 'other').
+Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Bilambil Heights was 38.1%, similar to Regional NSW's 38%.
+Mortgaged dwellings were 46.1% and rented ones 15.8%.
+The median monthly mortgage repayment was $1,901, higher than Regional NSW's $1,733.
+Median weekly rent was $470, compared to Regional NSW's $330.
+Nationally, Bilambil Heights' mortgage repayments were above the Australian average of $1,863 and rents substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing